kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 ### Post-Launch Tasks
 If you've ever read [*The Pragmatic Programmer*](http://www.amazon.com/gp/product/B000SEGEKI/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B000SEGEKI&linkCode=as2&tag=kaidez-20), you're familiar with the term "good enough software".
 It means, "the code may not be perfect, but does the job well enough."
 And I do feel that way about some parts of the site.

-I do wish that the header was better but am absolutly fine with the code on the live site.
-It's optimized for mobile, renders no console errors, loads fast in a browser, looks & acts great across different browers & devices, utilizes SEO best practices and executes most events at the current 60 fps recommendation.
+I do wish that the header was better but am absolutely fine with the code on the live site.
+It's optimized for mobile, renders no console errors, loads fast in a browser, looks & acts great across different browsers & devices, utilizes SEO best practices and executes most events at the current 60 fps recommendation.

 But I'm somewhat critical of how things are working at the development level and the "good enough software" principal encourages such critism.
 So here are some things that I want to improve upon at a later date:

-  * __Make some Grunt stuff DRYer__: there are some things in my Gruntfile where the same task is repeating itself, particularly within the Bower tasks.
-Grunt has programmtic API that I haven't really looked at it...I need to do that eventually.
+  * __Make some Grunt stuff DRYer__: there are some things in my Gruntfile where the same task is repeats itself, particularly within the Bower tasks.
+Grunt has a programmatic API that (I think) can help [make things DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) but I haven't really looked at it.
+I need to do that.

-  * __Make the mobile menu/searchbox run off of CSS transitions instead of jQuery__: when the site's width is set to 568px or less in a media query-enabled browser, both the menu and searchbox can only appear and disappear by clicking on buttons.
-The show/hide animation is powered by jQuery but powering it off of CSS3 animations is the more optimal approach (read more about this [here](http://dev.opera.com/articles/view/css3-vs-jquery-animations/)).
-Implementing animations correctly requires restructring the header and I was too close to being done with the redesign when I started thinking about all this.
-This may de done letter and if I do so, it will also be an opportunity to redo the header.
+  * __Make the mobile menu/searchbox run off of CSS transitions instead of jQuery__: when the site's width is set to 568px or less in a media query-enabled browser, both the menu and searchbox can only appear and disappear by clicking on some buttons at the top.
+This show/hide animation is powered by jQuery but powering it off of CSS3 animations is the more optimal approach (read more about this [here](http://dev.opera.com/articles/view/css3-vs-jquery-animations/)).
+Implementing animations correctly on this site means restructuring the header, and I was too close to being done with the redesign when I started thinking about all this.
+This may be done later and if so, it will also be an opportunity to redo the header.

-  * __Using Backbone in the contact form__: I'm really itching to use Backbone in a project and started to do so, but it would add render/event weight to the form's performance and be too much.
-I still wanna use Backbone though so I may do this in the future.
+  * __Using Backbone in the contact form__: I'm really itching to use Backbone in a project and started to do so with my contact form, but it would add rendering/event weight to the form's performance and might be too much.
+I still want to use Backbone though so I may do this in the future.

-  * __A better deployment method__:
+  * __A better deployment method__: if your Jekyll site is more than just a home page and blog posts AND is hosted anyplace other than GitHub, you may have to redeploy the ENTIRE site every time you make a change...even a small one/ There are ways to use Git commit hooks to deploy your site after it's pushed up to a remote repo like GitHub, but it's tough to do with Jekyll.
+Still need to research this.

 <a name="conclusion"></a>